tu2/os_specific/linux/README.md

 All linux files.
-Howto for some linux distros.
+Howtos and some other stuff.

 # Online resources